General Program Information

 Policy regarding extra compensation

 In the offer of admission to the Ph.D. programs in the School of Medicine and Dentistry, the prospective students are informed that they are to be admitted as full time students and that employment outside the graduate program is not permitted.
 A stipend is specified with the expectation that this will provide sufficient support for student living costs.
-In the rare instance in which a student wishes to participate in additional work and policy permits, the student must obtain explicit permission from their advisor, NGP Director, Department chair or Center Director, and the Senior Associate Dean for Graduate Education.
+In the rare instance in which a student wishes to participate in additional work and policy permits, the student must obtain explicit permission from their advisor, NGP Director, Department chair or Center Director, and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

 Grants & fellowships

 Students are encouraged to submit applications for grants and fellowships to support their research.
 You can register in the GENIUS/SMARTS/SPIN databases and receive funding opportunities on a daily basis.
 If you are interested in learning more about grants and fellowships, you may call the Office of Research and Project Administration (ORPA) for an appointment, x54031 (Hylan Building, Rm.
 515 on River Campus) or you can visit them on-line.